 Orthodontists face a rapidly changing landscape.
 On the one hand, D2C orthodontic healthcare companies push conventional OSOs to market to consumers directly.
 Meanwhile, decreasing dentist referrals doesn’t mean OSOs can step away from the B2B piece in their marketing strategy.

-With patients strongly influenced by online reviews and geographical locations, OSOs must focus on local SEO, reputation management, and PPC campaigns to build their digital marketing strategy.
+With patients strongly influenced by online reviews and geographical locations, OSOs must focus on local SEO, reputation management, PPC campaigns, full-funnel plans, and lead enhancement to build their digital marketing strategy.

 Finally, it’s crucial to form a single source of truth supported by real-time ROI measurement so an organization can make prompt and informed marketing decisions.